 It’s important to remember that excessive use of a useful product (such as deodorant) can be a normal behaviour during adolescence does not necessarily mean a young person is inhaling fumes.

 ** "Nangs" are a type of inhalants that have seen increasingly popularity in Victoria.
-Also called poppers, they are small bottles of chemicals that are inhaled.
-Information about Nangs is thin on the ground.
 We recommend this article as a great resource for workers.

 Glue, gas, sniff, huff, chroming, poppers, nanging, nangs spraying, paint snigging, glue sniffing, volatile substances.
 Also various product brand names such as "sellys all clear".